Felipeomc/data_ga/README.md

 # TeamPlus: A Tool for Optimizing Software Development Team Formation using Genetic Algorithms

-This repository contains the codebase for the TeamPlus tool, developed as part of the research for the **SoftwareX Journal**.
+This repository contains the codebase for the TeamPlus tool, developed as part of the research.

 ## Repository Structure